pitt-crc/crc-service-portal/docs/install/python.md

 }
 ```

-1. The `/uploads` alias must match the `CONFIG_UPLOAD_DIR` in application settings.
+1. The `/uploads` directory is used to host user files and should match the `CONFIG_UPLOAD_DIR` in application settings.

 ## Upgrading Application Versions

-API upgrades are handled by the Python package manager.
+Software updates are handled by the Python package manager.
 System services should be taken offline before upgrading to a new version.

 !!! danger
     Application upgrades may involve irreversible database migrations.
-    Always ensure the production database is backed up before applying updates.
+    Always ensure the application database is backed up before applying updates.

 !!! note
     The systemd configurations outlined above are designed to automatically start the `keystone-server` service in response to incoming traffic.